Let’s get to know what many of us thyroid patients have in common, and what makes each of us unique.

 Here are the facts:

-- Thyroid atrophy can occur at any age whatsoever, so it’s not caused by age.
+- Thyroid atrophy can occur at any age whatsoever, even in early childhood, so it’s not caused by age.

 - Some people present with atrophy upon diagnosis, so it’s not caused by a long duration of hypothyroidism.